Written by expert: Gert, Associate Director Assays

-HPLC has been widely used for decades in the analysis of small molecules and is gaining momentum as an important tool for analyzing biotechnology products.
-For instance, HPLC has been successfully introduced for the analysis of monoclonal antibody-based products and is more and more used for large particle products like vaccines.
-Which brings us the possibility of setting up orthogonal methods for product characterization instead of classical biochemical assays, such as ELISA or SRID.
-One of the major advantages of using HPLC over an ELISA or SRID is that the method is not dependent on antibodies which are often not commercially available.
+HPLC assays have been widely used to analyze small molecules for decades.
+Now, HPLC is gaining momentum as an important tool for analysis of biopharmaceutical products.
+For example, after successful introduction to analyze monoclonal antibodies, HPLC is increasingly used for large particle products like vaccines.
+The use of HPLC allows setting up orthogonal methods for product characterization instead of classical biochemical assays, such as ELISA or SRID.
+One of the major advantages of using HPLC over an ELISA or SRID is that the method is not dependent on antibodies.
+The needed antibodies for those assays are often not commercially available.
 In contrast, standard HPLC columns can generally be applied for the development of quantitative assays.
 Furthermore, HPLC methods have higher precision and lower detection limits than biochemical assays.
 Especially in the field of process development, precision of testing is essential to allow optimization of the process for maximum product yield.

 For the quantification of polioviruses, traditionally an infectivity assay or a D-antigen ELISA is used.
 The cell-based infectivity assay has low precision, while the ELISA assay needs different antibodies for each strain of poliovirus.
-Parallel quantification of the different virus strains would be a preferred characteristic of a quantitative assay, as a polio vaccine typically contains 3 strains (trivalent vaccine).
-Additionally, the relatively low precision of the D-antigen ELISA makes it necessary to perform 16 ELISA runs per polio strain to assure the quality of the result is sufficient to be used for release of a Drug Product.
-Also in formulation development, the ability to have rapid and precise results for the three strains in one run is highly valuable, as for each condition that is tested a quantification test is needed.
+A polio vaccine typically contains 3 strains (trivalent vaccine).
+Therefore, parallel quantification of the different virus strains would be a preferred characteristic of a quantitative assay.
+Additionally, the relatively low precision of the D-antigen ELISA makes it necessary to perform 16 ELISA runs per polio strain.
+These 16 runs are needed to assure the quality of the result is sufficient for release of the Drug Product.
+Also, in formulation development, the ability to have rapid and precise results for the three strains in one run is highly valuable, because for each condition that is tested, a quantification test is needed.

-As a company dedicated to help bringing biopharmaceuticals to the market at higher speed, with reduced costs, and with a higher success rate, Batavia Biosciences has vast experience in developing product specific assays.
+We are dedicated to help bring biopharmaceuticals to the market at higher speed, with reduced costs, and with a higher success rate.
+Batavia Biosciences has vast experience in developing product specific assays.
 With our team of experienced researchers, using the newest technologies and techniques, we are well equipped to take on any challenge associated with assay development.